Gargi1906/Gargi1906/README.md

 - 👋 Hi, I’m @Gargi1906

-💻 Full-stack web developer passionate about creating user-friendly and visually appealing websites.
+💻 Web developer passionate about creating user-friendly and visually appealing websites.

 🚀 I specialize in front-end technologies such as HTML, CSS, JavaScript, and have experience working with popular frameworks like React and Angular.